Fshimi-Hawlk/Multi-Mini-games/README.md

 Create several small independent mini-games in C using **raylib**.
 Later, connect them inside one program through a common **lobby** (a simple platformer-style menu world).
-Players walk to a door/zone -> the corresponding mini-game starts in the same window (no new executable).
+Players walk to a zone -> the corresponding mini-game starts in the same window (no new executable).

-- Single-player mode (for now)
+- Single-player mode
-- Multiplayer mode (planned later)
+- Multiplayer mode

 ## Project Workflow